-You can get more information by contacting your CAD, Collin Central Appraisal District, 250 Eldorado Pkwy., McKinney, TX 75069; metro 469-742-9200 or toll-free 866-467-1110.
-You can get Comptroller forms and additional information on how to prepare a protest from the Comptroller's website at comptroller. texas.gov/taxes/property-tax/.
+You can get forms and more information by visiting collincad.org or collinarb.org, or contacting the Collin Central Appraisal District, 250 Eldorado Pkwy., McKinney, TX 75069; metro 469-742-9200 or toll-free 866-467-1110.

+You can get Comptroller forms and additional information on how to prepare a protest from the Comptroller's website at comptroller.texas.gov/taxes/property-tax/.